,

 Vane Flow Straighteners are a simple, effective, and low-maintenance solution for achieving stable flow conditions in demanding industrial applications.

-Vane Flow Straighteners are precision-engineered devices installed in pipelines to eliminate turbulence, swirl, and uneven velocity profiles.
+Vane Flow Straighteners are precision-engineered devices that install directly in pipelines to eliminate turbulence, swirl, and uneven velocity profiles.

 What Are Vane Flow Straighteners?